-- (1) Regular council meetings shall take place within City Hall except when Council resolves to hold a meeting elsewhere. - (2) Regular council meetings shall:

-(a) be held on Mondays, in accordance with the schedule adopted by resolution on or before December 31 of the preceding year;

-(a)

-- (b) begin: - (i) at 3:00 pm or later if a portion of the meeting is closed to the public pursuant to section 90 of the Community Charter; - (ii)(i) at 7:00 pm if there is no public hearing scheduled; or - (iii)(ii) immediately following a public hearing if there is a public hearing scheduled at 7:00 pm on the same night. - Regular council meetings may be cancelled by an affirmative vote of the majority of the Council members present. - (4) Special council meetings may be held at the time and location specified in the notice for the special council meeting; however, unless otherwise directed by the Chair, Special council meetings will not be held earlier than 3:00 pm if a portion of the meeting is closed to the public pursuant to section 90 of the Community Charter.
+- (1) Regular council meetings shall take place within City Hall. - (2) Regular council meetings shall: - a) be held on Mondays, in accordance with the schedule adopted by resolution on or before December 31 of the preceding year; - b) begin: - (i) at 7:00 pm if there is no public hearing scheduled; or - (ii) immediately following a public hearing if there is a public hearing scheduled at 7:00 pm on the same night. - c) adjourn at 11:00 pm unless Council resolves by an affirmative vote of members present to proceed beyond that time. - (3) NotwithstandingDespite sections (1) and (2), the Mayor, or in the Mayor's absence, the Deputy Mayor, in consultation with the Chief Administrative Officer, mayregular council meetings may, by an affirmative vote of the majority of the members present at an open meeting, be: - a) cancelled a regular meeting; - b) rescheduled a regular meeting to a different day, time, and /or place .; - c) hold the meeting by electronic means. - b)\

+(i) held by electronic means.

+- (4) Unless otherwise directed by the Mayor, or in the Mayor's absence, the Deputy MayorChair, special council meetings will not be held earlier than 3:00 pm if a portion of the meeting is closed to the public pursuant to section 90 of the Community Charter. - (5) Public hearings may be held on a day other than days on which regular council meetings are scheduled.

-7. Notice of Council Meetings
+7. Notice of Regular Council Meetings